jakubmartenekdev/inet-chat/README.md

 # Inet-chat

-TCP chat client, similar to telnet.
-This project was made for learning purposes.
+A real-time TCP chat application

+>[!WARN]
+> This is a toy project I made to learn core systems programming concepts in C and such, is only intended to use for learning purposes only

 ## Table of Contents